Collegium Pharmaceutical (NASDAQ:COLL) Now Covered by Needham & Company LLC

-Needham & Company LLC initiated coverage on shares of Collegium Pharmaceutical (NASDAQ:COLL) in a research report sent to investors on Friday morning, PriceTargets.com reports.
-The brokerage issued a buy rating and a $34.00 price target on the specialty pharmaceutical company’s stock.
+Equities researchers at Needham & Company LLC began coverage on shares of Collegium Pharmaceutical (NASDAQ:COLL) in a report issued on Friday, TipRanks reports.
+The firm set a “buy” rating and a $34.00 price target on the specialty pharmaceutical company’s stock.
+Needham & Company LLC’s target price points to a potential upside of 50.91% from the company’s previous close.

-Separately, Zacks Investment Research cut shares of Collegium Pharmaceutical from a hold rating to a sell rating in a research note on Friday, May 21st.
-Two equities research analysts have rated the stock with a sell rating and two have issued a buy rating to the company’s stock.
-The company has a consensus rating of Hold and an average target price of $23.50.
+Separately, Zacks Investment Research raised shares of Collegium Pharmaceutical from a “sell” rating to a “hold” rating in a research report on Wednesday.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and two have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and a consensus price target of $25.00.

-In related news, EVP Shirley R. Kuhlmann sold 7,000 shares of Collegium Pharmaceutical stock in a transaction that occurred on Monday, May 10th.
+In other Collegium Pharmaceutical news, EVP Shirley R. Kuhlmann sold 7,000 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
 The shares were sold at an average price of $22.77, for a total value of $159,390.00.
-Following the transaction, the executive vice president now directly owns 89,990 shares of the company’s stock, valued at $2,049,072.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 5.18% of the company’s stock.
+Following the completion of the sale, the executive vice president now directly owns 89,990 shares in the company, valued at $2,049,072.30.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+5.18% of the stock is owned by company insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of COLL.
-BlackRock Inc. grew its stake in shares of Collegium Pharmaceutical by 1.1% during the fourth quarter.
-BlackRock Inc. now owns 2,838,217 shares of the specialty pharmaceutical company’s stock worth $56,850,000 after buying an additional 29,533 shares during the last quarter.
-ProShare Advisors LLC grew its stake in shares of Collegium Pharmaceutical by 32.4% during the fourth quarter.
-ProShare Advisors LLC now owns 12,943 shares of the specialty pharmaceutical company’s stock worth $259,000 after buying an additional 3,171 shares during the last quarter.
-Bank of New York Mellon Corp grew its stake in shares of Collegium Pharmaceutical by 5.3% during the fourth quarter.
-Bank of New York Mellon Corp now owns 193,258 shares of the specialty pharmaceutical company’s stock worth $3,871,000 after buying an additional 9,726 shares during the last quarter.
-Hancock Whitney Corp grew its stake in shares of Collegium Pharmaceutical by 14.8% during the fourth quarter.
-Hancock Whitney Corp now owns 18,799 shares of the specialty pharmaceutical company’s stock worth $377,000 after buying an additional 2,429 shares during the last quarter.
-Finally, Wells Fargo & Company MN grew its stake in shares of Collegium Pharmaceutical by 7.0% during the fourth quarter.
-Wells Fargo & Company MN now owns 110,013 shares of the specialty pharmaceutical company’s stock worth $2,203,000 after buying an additional 7,220 shares during the last quarter.
+Large investors have recently bought and sold shares of the company.
+Captrust Financial Advisors acquired a new stake in shares of Collegium Pharmaceutical during the first quarter worth $27,000.
+Shell Asset Management Co. acquired a new stake in shares of Collegium Pharmaceutical during the first quarter worth $99,000.
+Ensign Peak Advisors Inc acquired a new stake in shares of Collegium Pharmaceutical during the first quarter worth $102,000.
+Mutual of America Capital Management LLC acquired a new stake in shares of Collegium Pharmaceutical during the first quarter worth $110,000.
+Finally, Eqis Capital Management Inc. acquired a new stake in shares of Collegium Pharmaceutical during the first quarter worth $212,000.

 Collegium Pharmaceutical, Inc, a specialty pharmaceutical company, develops and commercializes medicines for pain management.
 Its portfolio includes Xtampza ER, an abuse-deterrent, extended-release, oral formulation of oxycodone; and Nucynta ER and Nucynta IR, which are extended-release and immediate-release formulations of tapentadol; and Xtampza ER for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment.